 Volunteers are essential to the process of getting relief goods to the missions.
 SMW is a second home for many of them, some of whom have been regular volunteers for decades, or whose parents and children have also volunteered.

-Nearly one million pounds of goods are donated to SMW each year from our corporate partners including Land's End, Sargento Foods, Figis, Hershey's, Faribault Foods, and the Milwaukee Brewers.
+Nearly one million pounds of goods are donated to SMW each year from our corporate partners including Land's End, Sargento Foods, Hershey's, Rockline Industries, and Faribault Foods.

 The Society of the Divine Savior